Where to Live in Montenegro - Find the Best Place to Live in Montenegro

 Tivat is rapidly becoming one of the most sought-after towns in Boka Bay.
 This coastal gem, located on the western edge of the bay, is best known for Porto Montenegro, a luxury Adriatic marina and residential development that has attracted a mix of affluent locals and international residents.

 Tivat’s development has transformed it into a cosmopolitan hub, boasting high-end restaurants, stylish boutiques, and a vibrant nightlife.
 Despite its modern appeal, Tivat has managed to retain its coastal charm, making it an excellent choice for those seeking an upscale lifestyle in Montenegro.
+An excellent opportunity for living in Boka Bay lies in the luxury real estate within Porto Montenegro, offering a direct marina access, quality infrastructure and maintenance, as well as high-end apartments, cafés, restaurants, and shops.
+Buying an apartment in Porto Montenegro also means joining a ready-made community of international residents where you don’t have to worry about security, maintenance, or amenities.

 Beyond the opulence and beauty, one of the key reasons people choose Tivat is its convenience.
 The Tivat International Airport provides direct connections to major European cities, making it ideal for frequent travellers.
 Tivat offers a balanced lifestyle, combining tranquillity with a lively social scene, making it one of the best places to live in Montenegro for both young professionals and those who choose to retire in Montenegro.